The Decentralisation Paradox in Digital Identity: Centralising Decentralisation with Digital Wallets?: Evolution of Digital Identity (RQ1)

-The literature discusses two main approaches: \begin{itemize} \item Web of Trust \cite{Soltani-2021} \cite{Ishmaev-2021} \cite{Ghaffari-2022}: Each verifier decides which issuers to trust in an independent manner, often through bilateral or community-based relationships.
-While decentralised, this approach becomes impractical at a large scale, as it lacks a common baseline of trust and could lead to fragmentation or uncertainties. \item Trust Anchors \cite{Cucko-2022} \cite{Krul-2024} \cite{Ghaffari-2022}: Trust registries co-ordinate and formalise trust relationships.
+The literature discusses two main categories of trust-establishment mechanisms: \begin{itemize} \item Web of Trust \citep{Ghaffari-2022, Soltani-2021}: Each verifier decides which issuers to trust in an independent manner, often through bilateral or community-based relationships.
+While decentralised, this approach becomes impractical at a large scale, as it lacks a common baseline of trust and could lead to fragmentation. \item Trust Anchors \citep{Cucko-2022, Krul-2024}: Trust registries co-ordinate and formalise trust relationships.
 In practice, these often require foundations, consortia or governmental entities to establish rules (e.g., requirements for issuers) and maintain lists of trusted issuers.
-Although credentials are still exchanged in a peer-to-peer manner, this approach reintroduces a centralised point of co-ordination. \end{itemize}
+Although credentials are still exchanged in a peer-to-peer manner, this approach reintroduces centralised points of co-ordination. \end{itemize}

-In this context, assurance is an important requirement \cite{Schardong-2022} \cite{Andrasko-2021}.
-For example, the eIDAS Regulation defines three Levels of Assurance (LoAs) \cite{Andrasko-2021} \cite{EU-2015-1502}, i.e., Low, Substantial or High.
-Likewise, NIST SP 800-63-3 specifies three Identity Assurance Levels (IALs) \cite{NIST-2024-SP800-63A}.
-In essence, a higher LoA or IAL implies stringent identity proofing and verification processes (e.g., in-person appointments and/or biometric recognition).
-This is where decentralisation faces friction once more.
+In this context, assurance is an important requirement \citep{Andrasko-2021, Schardong-2022} to take into consideration.
+For example, the eIDAS Regulation defines three Levels of Assurance (LoAs), i.e., Low, Substantial or High \citep{EU-2015-1502}.
+Likewise, NIST SP 800-63-3 \citep{NIST-2024-SP800-63A} specifies three Identity Assurance Levels (IALs).
+In essence, a higher LoA or IAL implies stringent identity proofing and verification processes such as in-person appointments and/or biometric recognition.
+This is where decentralisation once again introduces a pressure for centralisation.

-In practice, such requirements also lead to the establishment of certification schemes.
-These are centralised, even if implemented through a network of auditors or authorities \cite{RamosFernandez-2024} \cite{ARF-2025-Certification}.
-The paradoxical outcome is the re-distribution of trust, i.e., users do not depend on a single IdP but still depend on a centralised mechanism \cite{Cucko-2022} \cite{Ghaffari-2022}.
+In practice, such assurance and governance-related requirements also lead to the establishment of certification schemes.
+These are centralised, even if implemented through a network of auditors or authorities \citep{ARF-2025-Certification, RamosFernandez-2024}.
+The paradoxical outcome is the re-distribution of trust, i.e., users do not depend on a single IdP but still depend on a centralised governance mechanism \citep{Cucko-2022, Ghaffari-2022}.
 As the next section outlines, the real-world implementations of user-centric approaches at scale reveal important contradictions.